• Skip to content

 I am a neuroscientist who studies the molecular biology, cellular biology and biophysics of the normal function and dysfunction of the cochlea in relation to its role in hearing and deafness.
 I have studied cochlear mechanisms involved in echolocation by bats.
 I also investigate acoustic behaviour and the physiology of the auditory system by mosquitoes.

-Profile photo for Dr Susan Sandeman
+Profile photo for Prof Susan Sandeman

-Dr Susan Sandeman
+Prof Susan Sandeman

-My research is in biomaterials and tissue engineering with current focus on functional tissue and organ replacement strategies for kidney, liver and eye.
+My research is in biomaterials and tissue engineering with a focus on functional tissue and organ replacement strategies.
 I am interested in the replacement of tissues and organs using nanostructured adsorbent and smart polymer materials which can be modified with bioactive molecules to improve biocompatibility and functional performance.
 I am interested in better understanding the mechanisms that impact the cell-biomaterial interface and in the development of functional biomaterials for cell guidance, the control of infection, inflammation, and oxidative stress.
 Such materials may be used for example, to improve the removal of inflammatory molecules and bacterial toxins which current limit the efficacy of dialysis for kidney and liver disease, as enterosorbents to slow the progression of liver disease, in the development of a wearable artificial kidney and in the development of corneal and lens replacement strategies for ophthalmic tissue engineering.
 Working within international networks of academic, clinical, and industrial partners, I have led research projects funded by UK NIHR i4i (DART and ADEPT), EU FP7 IAPP (ACROBAT), EU Horizon 2020 (CARBALIVE), British Council GII (NOMAD) and UKRI MRC (MXene for accommodating IOL) funding streams.
 I am a co-inventor on biomedical materials patents linked to this grant activity.

 I have served on grant review panels including as a member of the British Council Newton fund Biological and Medical Sciences panel (2014-) and as a peer reviewer for EU Horizon 2020, UKRI MRC, BBSRC and NIHR i4i funding programmes.
 I am an editor for Scientific Reports, the Journal of Biomaterials and Tissue Engineering and BioMed Research International.